Skip to content

 Ease of Use & Interface

-WP Rocket is easier for beginners.
+WP Rocket is easier for beginners, known for its user friendly interface and hassle free setup.
 You can install and forget it.
 Most settings are toggled with one click.
 It’s perfect for users who don’t want to tinker.

 FlyingPress is still user-friendly but offers more granular controls.
 Each section is clean and clearly labeled.
 Advanced users will appreciate the depth.